dtgoitia/vscode-wipman/README.md

                              # see `npm version --help` for more options
       ```

-  This will bundle the extension with `webpack` (same as `npm run vscode:prepublish`) and upload it to the extension marketplace.
+  This will compile the extension with `typescript` (same as `npm run vscode:prepublish`) and upload it to the extension marketplace.

 ## Known Issues